djangocon/2025.djangocon.us/src/_content/posts/keynote-marlene.md

 ## How did you approach your career growth?

-> I think I’m genuinely interested in experimenting with code and learning how things work.
+> I’m genuinely interested in experimenting with code and learning how things work.
 Sharing my code online has been a big part of my career as well as networking and people in the community.
 At work I do my best to share what I’m learning, seeing or doing and try to be open to feedback.

 ## When did you start speaking at conferences, and what has your experience been like so far?